 Encourage the establishment of affordable and age-restricted housing near Main Street/Old Town.
 [CR]

-In lieu of a formal historic designation, implement architectural design requirements that ensure that new construction is discernable from the historic architecture of the county courthouse but complements its scale, massing, style and materials.
+In lieu of a formal historic designation, implement architectural design requirements that ensure that new construction is discernable from existing buildings surrounding the historic county courthouse architecture but compliments its, scale massing, style and materials.
 [P&Z, PC]

 Pursue the Maryland Department of Housing and Community Development’s Main Street Affiliation.
-[ED, BOCC]
+[ED, BOCC]pt

 Objective 6: Support mixed-use redevelopment along the MD 2/4 corridor.

-increase flexibility of bulk regulations in the New Town/Mixed Use district.
+Allow for commercial mixed use that increases flexibility of bulk regulations in the New Town/Mixed Use district through a tool such as floating commercial mixed-use zone.
 [P&Z, PC, BOCC]

 Reconsider parking requirements for new development in the New Town/Mixed Use district.
+[P&Z, PC, BOCC]

+Objective 7: Expand the Prince Frederick Town Center boundary to comply with the Calvert County Comprehensive Plan.a

+4.1.7.1 Expand the Town Center boundary to include two employment centers to the north and northwest and an acre of residential land that includes Symphony Woods and Calvert Towne to the southeast.
 [P&Z, PC, BOCC]

 CHAPTER 5.
 ENVIRONMENT AND NATURAL RESOURCES